ubc-library-rc/gis-spatial-stories/content/resources-web-mapping.md

 #### ArcGIS Online Disadvantages ⇣
 {: .no_toc}
-> - ArcGIS Online is proprietary, meaning it is not free to use.
+> - ArcGIS Online is proprietary, meaning it is not free to use
-> - Licensing is a hassle, and collaboration can only occur between people who both own an active license.
+> - Licensing is a hassle, and collaboration can only occur between people who both own an active license

 ----
 ## Felt